 Lisa Collins, founder and publisher of the Gospel Music Industry Round-Up, always wanted to be a writer.

 While in her twenties, she met Alex Haley (Roots).
 He took her to a writers conference and told her that someday she would write a book.
+All she needed to do was to put in the hard work of perfecting her writing technique, figuring out how to edit a book, and making a good impression on publishers and she was destined for good things.
 Collins told TBGB that writing a book was not in her thinking.
 “Seems like you have to be awfully patient to write a book, and at that time I was a starving writer and wanted to make money!
-I’m thinking to myself, ‘who funds that?’”
+I’m thinking to myself, ‘who funds that?'”

 Instead, Collins founded Eye on Gospel Productions.
 She wrote and produced a radio program for Lee Bailey called “Inside Gospel,” which aired in approximately 100 markets.
 Around the same time, she began writing a column about gospel that was picked up by 80 newspapers across the country.
 From there, she caught the eye of Billboard magazine, and became their gospel editor in 1989.
 She spent the next 14 years with Billboard.